TrustSource/ts-cpe-guesser/evaluation/report.md

 * a vendor/product configuration, such as google/chrome, is not already part of the training set
 * vendor, product & versions are all mentioned explicitly in the description

-This left us with 665 examples of descriptions with matched CPEs.
+This left us with 665 examples of descriptions with matched CPEs from the NVD-2021-CVE catalog .

 ### Model Training
 We followed the openAI API guide to bring the training set into the correct format